 The answer to this question requires investigation of the accident and interviewing witnesses, which is why it is essential to have a lawyer for head-on collisions by your side.
 There could be a dispute in liability if both drivers blame the other.
 The Regan Zambri Long car accident attorney will be able to investigate the site of the accident, the police report, and interview any witnesses who were there at the time of the accident.

 Yes, you can file a claim.
 Rideshare companies often have insurance to cover accidents while passengers are on a ride.
-However, these companies will try to save money and deny liability for the car accident.
-A Regan Zambri Long car accident lawyer will be able to guide you through the claims process so the Rideshare company you used will properly compensate you for the injuries sustained while in their vehicle.
+However, these companies such as Uber and Lyft will try to save money and deny liability for the car accident.
+A Regan Zambri Long ridesharing accident lawyer will be able to guide you through the claims process so the rideshare company you used will properly compensate you for the injuries sustained while in their vehicle.

 The most common type of physical injuries sustained from a head-on collision are traumatic brain injuries, back injuries, broken bones, deep bruising, and organ damage.
 Victims of head-on collision accidents also suffer from PTSD symptoms including: